Update: Wildfire forces evacuation of Carolina Forest residents. Where it’s located

 Horry County Fire Rescue reported that three homes on Red Wolf Trail were evacuated at 4:25 p.m. out of an abudance of caution.
 Voluntary evacuations are taking place at multi-unit complexes on North Shore Drive as firefighting crews work the fire.

 By 6:30 p.m., residents had returned to their homes, fire officials on the scene said.
-Crews were able to quell the fire with water planes.
+Crews were able to quell the fire with water planes and the fire was full contained with no damage to structures.
+One person was injured and was transported to the hospital, the post said.
+It was not disclosed what injuries the person received.

 The fire was reported to be 7 acres in size, Horry County Fire Rescue said in a Facebook post.
 The fire began at 2:37 p.m. in the area of North Shore Drive and Red Wolf Trail.

-South Carolina Forestry Commission has plows in the woods, a plane in the air for reconnaissance, as well as water tanker planes making drops, the post said.
+South Carolina Forestry Commission used plows in the woods, a plane in the air for reconnaissance, as well as water tanker planes making drops, the post said.

 The fire comes nearly a year after a wildfire affected three neighborhoods in Carolina Forest, burning over 2,059 acres.